Albert Guérisse: Biography

-In January 1943, the escape line was infiltrated and betrayed by a French turncoat, Roger le Neveu, an associate of Harold Cole; Guérisse was arrested in Toulouse in March.
+In January 1943, the escape line was infiltrated and betrayed by a French turncoat, Roger le Neveu; Guérisse was arrested in Toulouse on 6 March 1943.
 En route to prison he managed to get one of the younger members, Fabien de Cortes, to escape and warn the British.
 After his arrest the line was taken over by Marie Dissard.
 Guérisse told nothing to the Gestapo interrogators even while being tortured.
 He then was sent to a series of concentration camps, including Mauthausen.
-No one, neither in the network, nor the French police nor the Gestapo, ever knew "O'Leary"'s true identity.
+No one, neither in the network, nor the French police nor the Gestapo, ever knew "O'Leary's" true identity.

 In the summer of 1944, he was at the Natzweiler-Struthof concentration camp in Alsace with another SOE agent, Brian Stonehouse.
-At the camp he witnessed the arrival of four other female SOE agents, Andrée Borrel, Vera Leigh, Diana Rowden, and Sonya Olschanezky, who were all executed and disposed of in the crematorium in an attempt to make them disappear without a trace, under the programme of "Night and Fog".
+At the camp he witnessed the arrival of four other female SOE agents, Andrée Borrel, Vera Leigh, Diana Rowden, and Sonya Olschanezky, who were all executed and disposed of in the crematorium in an attempt to make them disappear without a trace, under the "Night and Fog" programme.
 After the war, Guérisse and Stonehouse were able to testify at the Nazi war crimes trials as to the women's fate.

 Finally, Guérisse was taken to the Dachau concentration camp, tortured again and then sentenced to death.
-However, when SS guards surrendered before the Allied advance, "O'Leary" took command and refused to leave until the Allies agreed to take care of the inmates.
+However, when SS guards surrendered before the Allied advance, Guérisse took command and refused to leave until the Allies agreed to take care of the inmates.
 On 30 April 1945, he was chosen as the first president of the International Prisoners' Committee that administered the camp after liberation.

 From its founding in 1956 until his death he served many terms as president of the Comité International de Dachau, and regularly gave the keynote speech at the May memorial ceremonies.

 In 1946, he was appointed a member of the War Crime Commission at Nuremberg.
 In November 1946 he was demobilized from the Royal Navy and resumed his real name and rejoined the Belgian Army, returning to his former regiment.
 In 1951, he volunteered as a medical officer for the Belgian United Nations Corps in Korea during the Korean War where he was wounded while going to rescue a wounded soldier under enemy fire.
 He became the head of the medical service of the Belgian Army and retired in 1970, in the rank of major general.